kubeshop/testkube-docs/docs/articles/vault-install.md

 - The examples will assume that your Vault has a v2 key-value secrets engine mounted at `kv/`.
 - The specified Helm values will be from the root of the specified chart.
-- Configurations which will need to be replaced with actual values can be identified by the use of `<>`.
+- Configurations that will need to be replaced with actual values can be identified by the use of `<>`.
 - Secret values are masked with `*` characters.